DOdrums/PortfolioProjectFour/README.md

 ## Testing

 Extensive testing was done to make sure all the features work as expected.
-To read all about this, please go to the seperate [testing document](TESTING.md).
+To read all about this, please go to the separate [testing document](TESTING.md).

+## Security Features and Defensive Design

+### User authentication

+* Django's all auth was used for login and sign up functionality.
+* Django's superuser is used to limit access to admin panel.

+### Form Validation

+Extensive form validation is used on front end as well as backend.

+### Database Security

+All secret keys connecting the database are stored in a env.py file that is never pushed to github.
+Furthermore, Cross-Site Request Forgery (CSFR) tokens were used on all forms throughout the project.

 ## Deployment